math-a3k/covid-ht/docs/data/data_privacy.rst

 There may be local regulations about Health Records.

-The part of the data that identifies the individual that generated the data **is not needed to the purpose of building the classifier**.
+The part of the data that identifies the individual that generated the data **is not needed for the purpose of building the classifier**.

 Anonymization
 =============